superfly/fly-telemetry/README.md

 # Fly Data Shipper

 Consume logs+metrics from the Fly.io-provided NATS streams on `[fdaa::3]:4223`.
-Send logs to local VictoriaLogs, metrics to local VictoriaMetrics, and both to S3 for long-term archival.
+Send logs to local VictoriaLogs and metrics to local VictoriaMetrics.
 Also run a local Grafana instance with data sources and dashboards all hooked up and ready to go.

 This is a simple, lightweight reference implementation for quick, out-of-the-box observability